Chris Myers PRI RBA was born in London and studied at Maidstone College of Art.

-Following a successful career in London as the co-founder of a design agency, Chris now works from his studio as a painter and illustrator, using watercolour as his primary medium.
+Following a successful career in London as the co-founder of a design agency, Chris currently works from his studio as a painter and illustrator, using watercolour as his primary medium.

 He has won several awards including the ‘Smith & Williamson Cityscape’ prize in the Sunday Times Watercolour Competition, the ‘Matt Bruce RI Memorial Award’ and also ‘The Artist’ prize at the RWS Open Exhibition on two occasions.

 Travel, Classic Cars and Music have been abiding passions for Chris.
 He has travelled widely to gain inspiration and subject matter for his works.
 He is a regular visitor to Goodwood and the Le Mans Classic.